-- 151. The retail exposure class includes exposures to individual persons and small and medium sized entities (SMEs).
+155. The retail exposure class includes exposures to individual persons and small and medium sized entities (SMEs).
 It is important to distinguish between SMEs in the retail exposure class and SMEs in the corporate exposure class.
 Within the retail exposure class, individual persons need to be distinguished from SMEs, as in the latter case the exposure must not exceed EUR 1 million in order to be able to be assigned to the retail exposure class.
-The institution must verify that the EUR 1 million criterion is met. - 152.
-Article 86(4) lists four criteria, all of which must be met in order to assign an exposure to the retail exposure class: - (a) they shall be either to an individual person or persons, or to a small or medium sized entity, provided in the latter case that the total amount owed to the credit institution and to any parent undertaking and its subsidiaries by the obligor client or group of connected clients does not, to the knowledge of the credit institution, which must have taken reasonable steps to confirm the situation, exceed EUR 1 million; - (b) they are treated by the credit institution in its risk management consistently over time and in a similar manner; - (c) they are not managed individually in a way comparable to exposures in the corporate exposure class; - (d) they each represent one of a significant number of similarly managed exposures.
+The institution should take reasonable steps to verify that the EUR 1 million criterion is met.

-- 153. To comply with Article 86(4)(a), institutions must have internal criteria for distinguishing individual persons from SMEs.
+- 156. Article 86(4) of the CRD lists four criteria, all of which must be met in order to assign an exposure to the retail exposure class: - (a) they shall be either to an individual person or persons, or to a small or medium sized entity, provided in the latter case that the total amount owed to the credit institution and parent undertakings and its subsidiaries, including any past due exposure, by the obligor client or group of connected clients, but excluding claims or contingent claims secured on residential real estate collateral, must not, to the knowledge of the credit institution, which must have taken reasonable steps to confirm the situation, exceed EUR 1 million; - (b) they are treated by the credit institution in its risk management consistently over time and in a similar manner; - (c) they are not managed just as individually as exposures in the corporate exposure class; - (d) they each represent one of a significant number of similarly managed exposures. - 157.
+To comply with Article 86(4)(a) of the CRD, institutions should have internal criteria for distinguishing individual persons from SMEs.
 If an entity is separately incorporated, this should be seen as strong evidence that the entity is to be regarded as an SME.
 Other criteria could depend on how the institution manages its loans.
 For example: - a.
 If the institution manages its retail exposures on a transaction basis, the criterion should be the purpose of the loan.
 In this case, only loans to natural persons for non-commercial purposes should be regarded as exposures to individual persons. - b.
-If the institution managing its retail exposures on an obligor basis, it needs a consistent rule on how to distinguish clients.
-One option could be to classify a client as an SME if the majority of his or her income is generated by the self-employed occupation.
-Another possibility is to treat any entity that is not incorporated as an individual person. - 154.
+If the institution manages its retail exposures on an obligor basis, it needs a consistent rule on how to distinguish clients.
+One option could be to classify a client as an SME if the majority of his or her income is generated by self-employment.
+Another possibility is to treat any entity that is not incorporated as an individual person. - 158.
 To a certain extent, the EUR 1 million threshold can be handled flexibly.
 In particular, institutions should distinguish between temporary and permanent violations. - a.
 Temporary violations: This refers to situations where the threshold is exceeded only temporarily due to short-term variations in exposures, and the violation is immaterial.
 'Immaterial' refers in this context to the number and size of individual violations relative to the EUR 1 million threshold.
-In any case institutions need clearly defined internal rules specifying the circumstances in which clients may remain in the retail exposure class despite the fact that their exposure exceeds the EUR 1 million limit.
-That limit must be monitored and documented.
+In any case, institutions need clearly defined internal rules specifying the circumstances in which clients may remain in the retail exposure class despite the fact that their exposure exceeds the EUR 1 million limit.
+That limit should be monitored and documented.